Sweet Music

 I listen to her play for two hours with a couple of short breaks.

-There are other people in this room while she plays for me.
+There are visitors in the room while she plays for me, but they stay far away from us.

 They’ve heard about me.